jamset/process-load-manager/README.md

 ```

 and then put its method that handle termination and standing on pause/continue on many places in your code.

-(more frequent its calling would more fast process reaction to Pm command will occur)
+(the more often it will be called the faster will be the reaction to the Pm commands)

 ```php